 Conveniently, it comes with a small travel bag that it compresses into to save space, and the exterior cover can be removed and machine washed.

 I wouldn’t recommend the Cabeau Evolution S3 for children due to the relatively high sides.
 Otherwise, it’s an excellent travel pillow that many adults will find comfortable to use.
-It costs just under $40 in the US on Amazon, and over £50 in the UK.
+It typically costs just under $40 in the US on Amazon, and around £50 in the UK.

 3. Trtl Travel Pillow